Computation of stresses in jammed packings modeled with Tresca friction: Introduction

 Jammed particulate systems, such as granular materials, or masonry structures, exhibit complex mechanical behaviors arising from a disordered microstructure and a network of inter-particle contacts.
 When subjected to external loads, these systems support forces through a self-organized arrangement of contact stresses that ensure mechanical equilibrium.
 Understanding and accurately computing the stress fields within such jammed configurations is essential for predicting macroscopic mechanical response and failure mechanisms.
 Typical methods to compute stresses within granular material include Discrete Element Methods (DEM) as in \cite{cundall1979discrete,PhysRevE.72.041307}.

 Granular materials inherently contain a lot of voids, which is an extra difficulty on its own.
-This paper is concerned with jammed packings that do not have such voids e.g. brick walls or vaults, see Figure \ref{fig:examples}.
+This paper is concerned with dense, jammed packings of polygonal cells that do not have such voids e.g. brick walls or vaults, see Figure \ref{fig:examples}.

 Let us denote by $\Omega \subset \mathbb R^d$, where $d=2,3$ a domain of interest (the jammed packing).
-We will consider that a packing is defined by a Voronoi mesh, denoted by $\mathcal M$, which perfectly matches the domain $\Omega$, see Figure \ref{fig:voronoi}.
+We will consider that a packing is defined by a mesh of convex polygonal cells, denoted by $\mathcal M$, see Figure \ref{fig:voronoi}.

 Throughout this paper, we will refer to each element of the packing as a cell (of the mesh $\mathcal M$).
-In Figure \ref{fig:voronoi}, the blue dots represent the Voronoi centers of each cell.
-The interface between cells will then be the internal edges of the mesh $\mathcal M$.
+In Figure \ref{fig:voronoi}, the blue dots represent the appropriate center for the cell (centroid for generic convex cells, Voronoi center for Voronoi cells, etc.).
+The interfaces between cells will then be the internal edges of the mesh $\mathcal M$.

 For certain engineering applications (civil engineering in the case of Figure \ref{fig:examples}), the range of external loads that jammed packings are subjected to does not lead to a significant elastic deformation of the cells.
 Therefore, one can consider that the cells are fully rigid (i.e. they do not deform elastically).
 When the packing is submitted to external loads, even though it might not deform elastically, internal stresses are still present within $\Omega$.
 Under certain conditions, masonry structures \cite{roca2010structural} fall into that category.
 The stresses within such jammed packings can then be determined exclusively by friction forces.
 As \cite{tralli2014computational} puts it, masonry structures are not accurately modeled by elasticity.
 We then decide to model the physics of jammed packings by the rigid friction of neighboring cells with a Tresca friction criterion.
 Plasticity in the joint and other physical phenomena \cite{roca2010structural} should be taken into account to produce a more physically realistic model.
 This work proposes a simplified model that allows to deduce stresses in jammed packings only from friction, without elastic effects.